 Also sent by Rex, this one is a little trickier to date.
 The Rotunda is there, but the swimming pool and boating pools are gone, and is that a Seacat moored in the outer harbour?
 Maybe early 90's?

-Now here is a contrast to the above photos.
 The S.E.
 Railway Company's new boat 'Albert Victor' is steaming into Folkestone Harbour in July 1880, and is surrounded by fishing boats - plenty of catch in those days!

 This photo is from a pretty old book of Folkestone scenes.
 It looks as if some kind of sail or screen is being erected on the end of the East Head.
 Behind that, you can see a ship berthed at the Railway Company's repair jetty, and you can see why they referred to the area in the background as Folkestone Old Town, just look at the amount of houses - a town indeed!
+I don't usually use photos from books, but this one was so old, I feel it is long out of print and hopefully copyright.

 Thank you to Chris Long for this colourful 70's photo of the harbour.
-Top left of the picture you can see the Burstin Hotel is under construction, and Rocksalt has not yet been built.
+Top left of the picture you can see the Burstin Hotel is under construction, and the restaurant Rocksalt has not yet been built.

 In the background you can see the first stage of the replacement of the Royal Pavilion Hotel.
 The seaward end was demolished, and what was then called the Motel Burstin was built onto the Pavilion, giving a rather odd shaped edifice.